Canada as cold as Mars? Is this for real? Well, yes, and no

 So, compared to what happens on Earth, less heat is stored in Mars' surface, the thin air conducts less of that heat away from the ground and absorbs less of the infrared radiation emitted by the ground, and what heat is transferred to the air mostly stays in the air right next to the ground.
 Thus, if you measured the temperature at 1 metre and 2 metres above the Martian ground, the air at 2 metres up is going to be significantly colder.

-From up-to-date readings taken by Curiosity's weather station, the rover experienced a maximum air temperature of -18oC on Sol 1918 (the equivalent of Dec 28 here on Earth), and a maximum ground temperature of -5oC.
+The latest readings taken by Curiosity's weather station show that the rover experienced a maximum air temperature of -7°C on Sol 2302 (the equivalent of January 27, 2019 here on Earth), and a maximum ground temperature of 1°C!

 There's another important factor to consider for these temperatures, which we haven't discussed yet.
 Location, or more specifically, latitude.

 The Curiosity rover just happens to be in Mars' tropics, as Gale Crater is located at 5°S latitude.
 For comparison, here on Earth, that would be roughly in the middle of the Indonesian rainforest!

 A comparison of the Curiosity Rover's position on Mars with where it would be on Earth.
 Credit: Google/Scott Sutherland

 Mars' southern hemisphere is in summer right now, although Curiosity doesn't experience much seasonal variation at its latitude.
 If we moved the rover up to 50°N latitude on Mars, though, to match the latitude of Winnipeg, the temperatures it just recorded would be much colder, even in the midst of summer!